Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 043 : August 21, 2018

-**Today's Progress** :  Wrote a medium article about video features: Optical Flow.
+**Today's Progress** :  Wrote a medium article about Features: How fast to send them?
 Exploring audio signal processing for musical applications

 **Thoughts** : I am learning new things day by day.